 - 1. The project shall be managed in a manner that meets the requirements and intent of RSA 430:53 and chapter AGR 3800 relative to invasive species. - 2.
 Prior to starting any earth moving operations, the contractor shall notify appropriate agencies and shall install erosion control measures as shown on the plans, as field and as identified in federal, state, and local approval documents pertaining to this project and as field conditions dictate. - 3.
 Temporary water diversion (swales, basins, etc.) must be used as necessary until areas are stabilized. - 4.
-Diversion swales and other temporary BMP's shall be installed early on in the construction sequence (before rough grading. - 5.
-Contractor shall inspect and maintain erosion control measures, and remove sediment therefrom on a weekly basis and within twelve hours after each storm event (0.5" of rainfall or greater) and dispose of sediments in an upland area such that they do not encumber other drainage structures and protected areas. - 6.
-Contractor shall be fully responsible to control construction such that sedimentation shall not affect regulatory protected areas, whether such sedimentation is caused by water, wind, or direct deposit. - 7.
-Contractor shall perform construction sequencing such that earth materials are exposed for a minimum of time before they are covered, seeded, or otherwise stabilized to prevent erosion. - 8.
+Diversion swales and other temporary BMP's shall be installed early on in the construction sequence (before rough grading the site). - 5.
+All ditches, swales, and drainage basins shall be stabilized prior to directing runoff to them. - 6.
+All roadways shall be stabilized within 72 hours of achieving finished grade. - 7.
+All cut and fill slopes shall be loamed and seeded within 72 hours of achieving finished grade. - 8.
+Contractor shall inspect and maintain erosion control measures and remove sediment therefrom on a weekly basis and within twelve hours after each storm event (0.5" of rainfall or greater) and dispose of sediments in an upland area such that they do not encumber other drainage structures and protected areas. - 9.
+The smallest practical area shall be disturbed during construction and shall be in conformance with the requirements of Env-Wq 1505.03 for Maximum Open Area Allowed. - 10.
+An area shall be considered stable if one of the following has occurred: - A. Base course gravels have been installed in areas to be paved. - B. A minimum of 85% vegetated grownt has been established. - C. A minimum of 3 inches of non-erosive material such as stone or rip-rap has been installed. - D. Or, erosion control blankets have been properly installed. - 11.
 Areas remaining unstabilized for a period of more than 45 days shall be temporarily seeded and mulched.
-S traw mulch shall be applied at a minimum rate of 1-1/2 tons/acre. - 9.
-Permanent seeding shall occur between April 1 and June 1, and/or between August 15 and October 15.
-All seeding from September 15 on shall be straw mulched. - 10.
-Dust shall be controlled through the use of water. - 11.
+Straw mulch shall be applied at a minimum rate of 1-1/2 tons/acre. - 12.
 Soils to be stockpiled for a period of more than 45 days shall be temporarily seeded and mulched.
-Contractor shall install silt fencing along downhill side of stockpiles. - 12.
+Contractor shall install silt fencing along downhill side of stockpiles.
 Contractor shall provide temporary sedimentation basins to control sedimentation and stormwater runoff during the construction period.
 The contractor shall submit proposed basin locations, designs, etc. to the Engineer for review prior to construction.
 Temporary sedimentation basins shall meet NHDES requirements. - 13.
-Contractor shall provide necessary erosion control measures to ensure that surface water run-off from unstabilized areas does not carry silt, sediment, and other debris outside of the limits of work. - 14.
-An area shall be considered stable if one of the following has occurred: - A. Base course gravels have been installed in areas to be paved;
+Contractor shall be fully responsible to control construction such that sedimentation shall not affect regulatory protected areas, whether such sedimentation is caused by water, wind, or direct deposit. - 14.
+Contractor shall perform construction sequencing such that earth materials are exposed for a minimum of time before they are covered, seeded, or otherwise stabilized to prevent erosion. - 15.
+Dust shall be controlled through the use of water. - 16.
+Contractor shall provide necessary erosion control measures to ensure that surface water run-off from unstabilized areas does not carry silt, sediment, and other debris outside of the limits of work. - 17.
+Permanent seeding shall occur between April 1 and June 1, and/or between August 15 and October 15.
+All seeding from September 15 on shall be straw mulched.